aquasecurity/trivy/docs/docs/configuration/db.md

 ### Only update

-You can ask `Trivy` to update the database without performing a scan using the flags:
+You can ask `Trivy` to only update the database without performing a scan.
+This action will ensure Trivy is up to date, and populate Trivy's database cache for subsequent scans.

 - `--download-db-only`
 - `--download-java-db-only`